athomasq/athomasq.github.io/startups.md

 Note also that much of this material is a few years old.
 The best current wisdom is to be found on Twitter and Substack; it hasn't yet been collected into books or blog posts.

+A final vital piece of advice: *think for yourself*.
+You can't build a startup the way you build a piece of IKEA furniture, by following instructions.
+Reading all these articles is just table stakes; the necessary context and framework and background required for you to make smart, contrarian, correct decisions.
+But only you can make those decisions.

 I welcome recommendations for new articles to add to this list -- please [email me](mailto:athos1@gmail.com) your suggestions!